Page Reviewed / Updated - March 06, 2020

 Within Nebraska’s Medicaid network of long-term services and supports (LTSS), Personal Assistance Services (PAS) are offered to applicants eligible for Medicaid who have a chronic medical condition or disability and need assistance with daily activities in their own homes.

 PAS also enables beneficiaries to self-direct care, with the ability to both choose their own providers, as well as have control over which types of services are provided.
 This program permits family members to be paid caregivers, as long as they are not legally responsible for the participant.
+To be clear, spouses cannot be hired to provide care.
 If the adult requiring care is legally incompetent, a legal guardian can direct his/her care.

 Functional – applicants must have a chronic medical condition or disability that necessitates care at the level provided in an assisted living facility or higher.
 Less formally, this means they require assistance with multiple activities of daily living.

 Income – income criteria for PAS under Medicaid vary with the age of the applicant.
-For those 65+ years of age, in 2019, the limit is set equal to the Federal Poverty Level (FPL) at $1,041 / month or $12,490 / year.
-For married couples with both spouses applying, the income limit is slightly higher at $1,409 / month or $16,910 / year.
+For those 65+ years of age, in 2020, the limit is set equal to the Federal Poverty Level (FPL) at $1,063 / month or $12,760 / year.
+For married couples, the income limit is slightly higher at $1,437 / month or $17,240 / year.
 Alternatively, seniors may qualify with higher income via the Medically Needy pathway.
 In brief, should the applicant’s monthly recurring medical expenses consume the majority of his/her income, he/she may still qualify.
 If after paying his/her expenses, the applicant is left with less than $392 / month in income, he/she will very likely be eligible for Medicaid PAS.
-Please note: This figure of $392 remains the same for a single applicant, as well as a married couple with both spouses applying for services.
+Please note: This figure of $392 remains the same for a single applicant, as well as a married couple.

 Residential – applicants must be a legal residents of the state of Nebraska.
 However, no length of residency is required.
 Therefore, persons moving to the state can become eligible for the PAS program, as well as long-term residents.